gitvar/sample_website/README.md

 # sample_website

-## From Learn enough to be dangerous!
+## From Learn Enough to be Dangerous!